n4bz0r/django-livereload-notifier/README.md

 There is also a convenient middleweare that injects livereload `<script>` tag into all pages.

-The client-side script should be provided by livereload server (it usually is).
+The client-side script should be provided by a livereload server (it usually is).

 ## Features